bath-bcss/Technical-Labs/docs/git_pt_2.md

 `git add <file>`.
 Once you have done this for all conflicting files just run `git commit`, at which point Git will prompt you for a commit message.
 The merge is now complete.

+There is specialised software to make resolving git merge conflict easier.
+Ofter IDEs come with software preinstalled.
+For instance Visual Studio Code has a popular tool for resolving conflicts.

 ## Pull requests